Nicholas-Gregory/Challenge_1/README.md

-# Code Refactor Starter Code
+# Code Refactor
+## Description
+A refactor of a company website to add semantic HTML and accessibility.